makapuf/bitbox-0xFF/TUTORIAL.md

 - position 2 defines the player speed (%16, horizontal pos on palette), and jump height (/16, Vspeed).
 240 (bottom left of the palette) is no movement.
 241 is speed 1 , no jump, is speed 0 (no move), only jump (which CAN be useful) ...

 ### Object-lines

-- pixel 0 encodes the position of the first frame of the animation of that sprite graphics on the image.
+- pixel 0 encodes the position of the first frame of the animation of that sprite graphics on the image, and also its color on the tilemap.
 - position 1 is the movement type (it also defines the number of frames used for the movement animations)
 - position 2 is the player hit type (kills the player, gives a life ..)
 - position 3 is the objecttype id of the spawned sprite 0-25 (ie when this object is killed, spawn an object of this kind in place).